-Name of the entity / Principle activity of Total balance sheet Total balance sheet country of the entity equity (as stated in assets (as stated in incorporation the accounting the accounting (as indicated in (i)a. balance sheet of the balance sheet of the above) legal entity) legal entity)
+Name of the entity / Principle activity of Total balance sheet Total balance sheet country of the entity equity (as stated in assets (as stated in incorporation (as indicated in (i)a. the accounting balance sheet of the the accounting balance sheet of the above) legal entity) legal entity) , - 3 e.
+The aggregate amounts (e.g., current book value) of the bank's total interests in insurance entities, which are risk-weighted: